-For example, Da Vinci’s design for a flying machine was inspired by the study of wings and bird flight, while the designs for a parachute and a helicopter resulted from his observations of seed pods and flowers falling from trees.
+For example, Da Vinci’s design for a flying machine was inspired by his research of wings and bird flight, while the plans for a parachute and a helicopter resulted from his observations of seed pods and flowers falling from trees.

-"Look deep into nature, and then you will understand everything better." - Albert Einstein
+"Look deep into nature, and then you will understand everything better."

 From the mid-to-late 20th century, mimicking nature has come to the forefront as we look to find innovative solutions to human challenges.
-The development of natural sciences and our understanding of the natural world, combined with the improvements to communication technology and access to information have all helped to bring nature-inspired problem solving to forefront in the 21st century.
+The development of natural sciences and our understanding of the natural world, combined with the improvements to communication technology and access to information have all helped to bring nature-inspired problem solving to the forefront in the 21st century.

 We are now reaching a tipping point where many of our natural resources and becoming scarce, or costs of sourcing is becoming less cost-effective.
 Coupled with environmental pollution and our understanding of the damages to our planet’s ecosystems, we need to shift away from our old ways of thinking.
 This is leading to a shift in mindset to discover new methods of minimising waste, generating power and adapting to changing conditions on earth.

-Why look to nature for innovation?
-Over billions of years of evolution, the natural world has developed strategies to solve complex problems that humans are only just understanding.
+Through almost 4 billions of years of evolution, the natural world has developed strategies to solve complex problems that humans are only just understanding.
 Be it self-healing capabilities, lightweight materials, manufacturing at ambient temperatures and self-assembly, the natural world has the potential.

 Nature-inspired Idea Generator